User-Generated Content (UGC) in Social Media Marketing

 Considerations and Risks with User-Generated Content

-While user-generated content brings many benefits, it also comes with challenges that brands need to manage carefully.
+While user-generated content brings many benefits, it also comes with challenges that brands must manage carefully.

 - Maintaining Brand Consistency and Quality: Because UGC comes from many different creators, it can be difficult to keep it aligned with your brand’s values and standards.
 Not every piece will match your desired look or tone, so it’s important to have guidelines in place and a system to review content before sharing.